cncf/tag-security/community/working-groups/supply-chain-security/suply-chain-security-paper-v2/SSCBPv2.md

 * [Artifacts](#artifacts)
 * [Deployments and Distribution](#deployments-and-distribution)

-![SLSA diagram showing an example build pipeline with producer, source, build, distribution, depenencies, and comsumer, with potential threats at and between each stage.][image1]
+![SLSA diagram showing an example build pipeline with producer, source, build, distribution, dependencies, and consumer, with potential threats at and between each stage.][image1]
 To illustrate how these stages fit together, consider the above diagram from the SLSA project.
 This illustration of the supply chain threats highlights all the areas where something can go wrong.
 This can be either a malicious attack, or it could be benign but still causing vulnerabilities.